U.S. has no plans to release billions in Afghan assets, Treasury says | Headlines

 - United States

-Adnan Mazarei, former deputy director of the IMF and now a fellow at the Peterson Institute for International Economics, said the United States could not legally release the Afghan assets until there was an internationally recognized government, and that could take many months to occur.
-The IMF could not act until its board voted, once a government was recognized.
-He said a central bank's reserves are typically not touched except as a last resort.
+Adnan Mazarei, former deputy director of the IMF and now a fellow at the Peterson Institute for International Economics, said the IMF could not could not act until its board voted, once Afghanistan had an internationally recognized government.
+He said central banks typically do not touch their SDR reserves except as a last resort.
 Even Iran, struggling under intense international sanctions, has not used its IMF emergency reserves, he said.

 Brian O'Toole, a former Treasury Department official now with the Atlantic Council, said a release of the Afghan assets would not solve Afghanistan's considerable problems.
 "Just releasing those funds doesn't stabilize the Afghan economy, or do anything like that.
 What it does is give the Taliban access" to billions of dollars, he said.
 "I don't think there's gonna be a lot of appetite in the U.S. to do that, nor should there be."